authand/write-ups/README.md

 # WRITE-UPS

-Documenting CTFs/Crackmes and things I do
+documenting ctfs and things I do